Sharp Bounds for Genetic Drift in Estimation of Distribution Algorithms: Introduction

 Estimation of Distribution Algorithms (EDAs) are evolutionary algorithms (EAs) that evolve a probabilistic model instead of a population.
 An iteration of an EDA usually consists of three steps. (i)~Based on the current probabilistic model, a population of individuals is sampled. (ii)~The fitness of this population is determined. (iii)~Update of the probabilistic model: Based on the fitness of this population and the probabilistic model, a new probabilistic model is computed.

-Different probabilistic models and update strategies form different specific algorithms in this branch.
+Different probabilistic models and update strategies form different specific algorithms in this framework.
 In multivariate EDAs, the probabilistic model contains dependencies among the variables.
-Examples for multivariate EDAs include Mutual-Information-Maximization Input Clustering~\cite{BonetIV96}, Bivariate Marginal Distribution Algorithm~\cite{PelikanM99}, the Factorized Distribution Algorithm~\cite{MuhlenbeinM99}, the Extended Compact Genetic Algorithm~\cite{HarikLS06}, and many other.
+Examples for multivariate EDAs include Mutual-Information-Maximization Input Clustering~\cite{BonetIV96}, Bivariate Marginal Distribution Algorithm~\cite{PelikanM99}, the Factorized Distribution Algorithm~\cite{MuhlenbeinM99}, the Extended Compact Genetic Algorithm~\cite{HarikLS06}, and many others.

 For univariate EDAs, the bit positions of the probabilistic model are mutually independent.
 Univariate EDAs include Population-Based Incremental Learning (PBIL)~\cite{Baluja94,BalujaC95} with special cases Univariate Marginal Distribution Algorithm (UMDA)~\cite{MuhlenbeinP96} and Max-Min Ant System with iteration-best update (MMAS$_{ib}$)~\cite{NeumannSW10}, and the Compact Genetic Algorithm (cGA)~\cite{HarikLG98}.
-Since the dependencies in multivariate EDAs bear significant difficulties for a mathematical analysis, almost all theoretical results for EDAs regard univariate models~\cite{KrejcaW18survey}.
+Since the dependencies in multivariate EDAs bear significant difficulties for a mathematical analysis, almost all theoretical results for EDAs regard univariate models~\cite{KrejcaW20bookchapter}.
 This paper also deals exclusively with univariate EDAs.

 In evolutionary algorithms, it is known that the frequencies of bit values in the population are not only influenced by the contribution of the bit to the fitness, but also by random fluctuation stemming from other bits having a stronger influence on the fitness.
 These random fluctuations can even lead to certain bits converging to a single value different from the one in the optimal solution.
 This effect is called \emph{genetic drift}~\cite{Kimura64,AsohM94}.